Nebukam/PCGExtendedToolkit/_sources/doc-general/general-concepts.md

 ---
 ## Points
 Points are smallest piece of data you work with within PCG.
 They have a list of **Static properties** such as `$Density`, `$Color`, `$Position`, `$Rotation` etc. While you can change their values, you can't remove any of them from a point.
 They're its DNA.
-On top of static properties, point can have **Dynamic attributes**, which are custom, user-defined properties which type, names and value you control.
+On top of static properties, point can have **Dynamic attributes**,  are custom, user-defined properties  type, names and value you control.

 > PCGEx leverages attributes a lot, and doesn't deal too much in properties except for blending.
 {: .comment }